Follow Your Passion - Maybe

 At every opportunity, we challenge youth to start figuring out how to change the world and "you don't have to wait until you get out of school to start."
 We are not challenging them to make large salaries or become rich.
 We are challenging them to figure out ways to change the world by making it better.
 The challenge will be met by solving problems of one kind or another.
 This kind of challenge will tend to lead these young students to a life of work solving problems by doing something about which they are passionate.
 There's nothing wrong with making a lot of money and/or becoming rich but that's not the primary goal.
 If you've built a life around helping others, chances are that you'll use whatever money you make and wealth you build to help others throughout your life.

 The Best Life Is One of Serving Others

-You can follow your passion as long as it solves problems in ways better than any other solutions available.
-You only get to follow your passion if people individually or in our society are willing to pay for your solutions.
+You can follow your passion if it solves problems in ways better than any other solutions available.
+You only get to follow your passion if people, individually or in our society, are willing to pay for your solutions.
 You can't make a living following your passion if no one else cares about or benefits from the fruit of your passion.